What is the Role of Art in “Health”?

 We tend to view “health” as the state of being that exists when we avoid conditions or situations we don’t want.

-And obviously, the absence of disease and infirmity is important!
+Of course, the absence of disease and infirmity is important!
 We can and must reduce preventable illness and death.
-There’s so much more we should be doing for this half of health!
+(There’s much more we should be doing for this half of health!)

 But.
 We also cannot ignore the other half of health: which is complete wellbeing.
 The two halves work together.

-The well-being half of health asks not what we want to get rid of, but what we want and need our lives to include.
-It’s about what’s here.
+The wellbeing half of health asks not what we want to get rid of, but what we want and need our lives to include.

 What is it that humans need in order to experience “complete physical, mental and social well-being”?
 What do humans need in order to thrive?
 What makes us want to be alive?